Table of Contents

-- Inversion exercises such as short spine stretch and rolling exercises should be decreased at this time.
+- Inversion exercises such as short spine stretch and rolling exercises should be omitted at this time.

 - In this term, there are some very significant changes that impact on your exercise routine.

 - Prone work (face down) becomes difficult.

 - Your abdominals will begin to feel disengaged making core work (pelvic stabilisation and abdominal strengthening) more difficult.

 - Feelings of nausea can generally ease up, but you may begin to feel more tired towards the end of this period.